IBM/Dromedary/README.md

 ### TODOs

-- [ ] Add the requirements.txt for the training pipeline.
-- [ ] Add the evaluation code for TruthfulQA and HHH Eval.
+- [x] Add the evaluation code for TruthfulQA and HHH Eval.
 - [x] Release Dromedary delta weights at Hugging Face model hub.
-- [ ] Add support for Hugging Face native pipeline in the released model hub.
 - [x] Release the synthetic training data of Dromedary.
 - [x] Add support for stream inference in the chatbot demo.
+- [ ] Add the `requirements.txt` for the training pipeline.
-- [ ] Fix the Hugging Face datasets/accelerate bug of fine-tuning in distributed setting.
+- [ ] Add support for Hugging Face native pipeline in the released model hub.

 ### Citation